defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/shortcodes/index.md

 {{</* readfile file="includes/deploy.yaml" code="true" lang="yaml" */>}}
 ```

-Alternately, Hugo you can display a message on the rendered page instead of throwing a compile error.
+Alternately, Hugo can display a message on the rendered page instead of throwing a compile error.
 Add `draft="true"` as a parameter.
 For example:

 ```go-html-template
 {{</* readfile file="includes/deploy.yaml" code="true" lang="yaml" draft="true" */>}}